mlflow/mlflow-export-import/README_bulk.md

 Tools that copy registered models and their versions' runs along with the runs' experiment.

 When exporting a registered models the following model's associated objects are exported:
-* All the latest versions of a model.
+* All the versions of a model.
 * The run associated with each version.
 * The experiment that the run belongs to.